Six off-beat things to do in Kodaikanal

 We list below Six things to do in Kodaikanal in a non tourist fashion.These are places you must visit or experiences you must have while in Kodaikanal which we highly recommend if you wish to be a traveller and not a tourist.

 1. Stay in a Pre Independence British bungalow.

 Having visited this town several times in the past we didn’t want to do a regular touristy round of visits and kept it mostly to chill with my family.
 One of the best things to not do at any place is to stay at a hotel and we did exactly that.

-With no agenda in hand we checked into the lavish Kurinji bungalow maintained by Saffron stays in the afternoon.
-Being peak season we were told many other guests would join later but luckily we got in earlier and got to choose our favorite rooms!
-The house had a beautiful garden spread out on all sides with a well laid out brick path in between.
+With no agenda in hand, we checked into the lavish Kurinji bungalow maintained by Saffron stays in the afternoon.
+Being peak season we were told many other guests would join later but luckily we got in earlier and got to choose our favourite rooms!
+The house had a beautiful garden spread out on all sides with a well-laid-out brick path in between.

 2. Have a steaming cup of Sukku kaapi on a morning walk.

 I have wondered many times how coffee became a staple in Tamil households when it is something that came into the country much recently from the west and not to forget it is an expensive luxury.
 The answer probably lies in this traditional drink called sukku kaapi (dry ginger coffee) contrary to the name there is no real coffee in this, instead, this is a herbal tea of sorts perfect for the kind of weather in the hills.